 Avoiding Judging Others Who Eat the S.A.D. (book excerpt)

-This is an excerpt from my book coming out Jan.
-1 (available only at classes on my lecture tour, TBA soon), regarding How to Eat Right In the Real World.
+This is an excerpt from my book, How to Eat Right In the Real World.
 And raising healthy eaters without being condescending or superior while the S.A.D. is served all around us.

 Several parents in our recent contest, submitting their ideas about how to raise healthy eaters, wrote about the need to avoid being “judgmental.”
 That is for sure a tricky proposition, in a world where we “health nut” parents disagree with the vast majority of what is taught academically about nutrition, and what is served in schools, at parties, and in our friends’ and families’ homes.